-- 1. At the death of the person it is in the bodiless, deathless soul that was in a saved person will fly immediately to Heaven to the very presents of Jesus and God.
-Many believe souls of the dead are looking down on us, they watch over their loved ones on earth and can sometimes be seen by living persons. - 2.
-At the death of a lost person, the soul that was in him or her will immediately be carried to Hell where it will forever be alive, suffering and screaming, while it is being eternally tormented by God with no hope that God will ever stop tormenting it. - 3.
-At the death of most persons that are Catholic, the souls that were in them goes immediately to Purgatory where the souls will suffer unto the souls have suffered enough to pay for the sins the persons they were in.
-Then these souls will be saved by their own suffering. - 4.
-In the Abraham's bosom version the souls that were in the saved to immediately at death to be rewarded in Abraham's bosom, the good side of hades, unto the coming of Christ while the souls that were in the lost are tormented in the bad side of hades unto the coming of Christ when they will be endlessly tormented by God in an endless burning Hell. - 5.
-A view of the soul now believe by some Protestants, called Rephaim, is that after the death of the person, the soul leaves the person and is a shadowy something that has no substance, it is nothing more than mental thoughts without any kind of substance or body. - 6.
+- (1).
+At the death of the person that bodiless, deathless soul that had been in a saved person will fly immediately to Heaven to the very presents of Jesus and God.
+Many believe souls of the dead are looking down on us, they watch over their loved ones on earth and can sometimes be seen by living persons. - (2).
+At the death of a lost person, a soul that was in him or her will immediately be carried to Hell where it will forever be alive, suffering and screaming, while it is being eternally tormented by God with no hope that God will ever stop tormenting it. - (3).
+At the death of most persons that are Catholic, souls that were in them goes immediately to Purgatory where souls will suffer unto souls have suffered enough to pay for the sins of the persons they were in, then these souls will be saved by their own suffering. - (4).
+In the Abraham's bosom version souls that had been in the saved go immediately at death to be rewarded in Abraham's bosom, the good side of hades, unto the coming of Christ while souls that were in the lost are tormented in the bad side of hades unto the coming of Christ; after the judgment these souls will be endlessly tormented by God in an endless burning Hell. - (5).
+A view of a soul now believe by some Protestants, called Rephaim, is that after the death of the person, a soul leaves the person and it is a shadowy something that has no substance, it is nothing more than mental thoughts without any kind of substance or body.

+- (6).
 Spiritualism.
-After the death of the person, the spirit becomes a ghost that haunt the house it was in, is a ghastly spook that can sometimes be seen at night among the graves and tombstones in a cemetery.
-According to Spiritualism, these ghost or spooks roam the earth and can and are seen by people, and even live in the house with people.
-The ghost that have left the persons they were dwelling in can come back and these ghost can do both good and evil to other persons that still have ghosts (souls) dwelling in them.
-Many who do not think of themselves as being a Spiritualist and even deny that they are a Spiritualist believe much of the Spiritualist belief; in most funerals that I have I have attended the preacher had the soul that had been dwelling in the dead person dwelling in Heaven and it was looking down on the funeral of the dead person it had been freed from. - 7.
-The person, not a soul that had been in a person, sleeps from death unto the resurrection, the person is resurrected and judged, the person is given endless life or eternal punishment of death. - 8.
+After the death of the person, the spirit becomes a ghost that sometimes haunt the house it was in, it is a ghastly spook that can sometimes be seen at night among the graves and tombstones in a cemetery.
+According to Spiritualism, these ghosts or spooks roam the earth and can and are seen by people, and even live in the house with people.
+The ghost that have left the persons they were dwelling in can come back and these ghost can do both good and evil to living persons that still have ghosts (souls) dwelling in them.
+Many who do not think of themselves as being a Spiritualist and even deny that they are a Spiritualist believe much of the Spiritualist belief; most funerals that I have I have attended the preacher has a soul that had been dwelling in the dead person dwelling in Heaven and it was looking down on the funeral of the dead person it had been freed from; have you ever been to a funeral where the preacher said a soul that had been in the dead person was alive in Hell and looking up from Hell at the person it had been in? - (7).
+The person, not a soul that had been in a person, sleeps from death unto the resurrection, the person is resurrected and judged, the person is given endless life or eternal punishment of death. - (8).
 There are many other beliefs about what a soul is and what a soul can and cannot do, far too many to list here.

-Two of the views that are commonly believed about what will happen to the souls that leave mankind after death are the subject of this book.
+Two of the views that are commonly believed about what will happen to souls that leave mankind after death are the subject of this book.